techno-tim/techno-tim.github.io/_posts/2023-01-30-install-age.md

 rm -rf age
 ```

-Then we can test to make user `age` and `age-keygen` are working by running
+Then we can test to make sure `age` and `age-keygen` are working by running

 ```bash
 age -version